Get Red

 Muertos Reading

-Christopher Marmolejo, MA, is a brown, queer, and trans writer, diviner, and educator.
-Through divination, they foster a literacy rooted in liberation.
+Christopher Marmolejo, MA, is an independent scholar, writer, diviner and teacher.
+Being Brown, queer and trans, through divination, they foster a literacy rooted in liberation.

 As a trained educator committed to cultivating classrooms of emancipatory possibility, they work with students around the world to plant and nurture the seeds of a divinatory practice—finely weaving tarot, astrology, and curanderismo with decolonial, queer epistemologies and critical feminist pedagogies.